MahendraTennakoon/programming_notes/topics/javascript/symbols.md

 ## typeof

-We can use the typeof operator to check whether a variable is a sybol.
+We can use the typeof operator to check whether a variable is a symbol.

 ```
 const sym1 = Symbol("speed");